gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 }
 ```

-Next, copy the following python code which will be used as the entrypoint of the AWS Lambda function.
+Next, copy the following Python code, which will serve as the entry point for the AWS Lambda function.

 ```python title=gw_module_guide/example/<YOUR_REGION>/src/main.py
 def lambda_handler(event, context):